juanxramirez/Matrix_condition/README.md

 Each script loads necessary packages and sets up path and working directories.
 This set up needs to be adjusted for specific users and R/Python sessions.

 Scripts from 1 to 7 can be used to reproduce the figures shown in the main manuscript.
-Other scripts can be used to reproduce the figures shown in the supplementary information section of the article.
+Other scripts can be used to reproduce the figures shown in the supplementary information the article.

-Input data are available within each folder of this repository, with the exception of the habitat suitability models, which were derived from another study and are available only upon request (https://globalmammal.org/habitat-suitability-models-for-terrestrial-mammals/).
+Input data are available within each folder of this repository, with the exception of the habitat suitability models, which were derived from another study and are available only upon request (see https://globalmammal.org/habitat-suitability-models-for-terrestrial-mammals/).

-R scripts (.R) can be run in R studio

-Python scripts (.py) can be run

 # System requirements

 ## Hardware requirements
-The code presented here requires only a standard computer with enough RAM to support the in-memory operations. equires only a standard computer with enough RAM to support the operations defined by a user.
+The code presented here requires only a standard computer with enough RAM to support the in-memory operations.

 ## Software requirements
-users should have R version 3.4.0 or higher, and several packages set up from CRAN.
+To run R scripts (.R), users should have `R` version 4.1.0 or higher.

+To run Python scripts, userd should have `Python` version 3.7.10 or higher.

 # 1. Historical_assessments_Red_List_IUCN_categories.R
 Creates a table with the IUCN Red List categories over time.
 Requires `list_of_species_with_habitat_suitabilty_defined.txt` as input data.